Integral flow and cycle chip-firing on graphs: Introduction

 What happens if $G$ is not planar?
-In this paper, we study the notion of circuit (and, more generally, cycle) chip-firing for general (not necessarily planar) graphs.
-We adopt the perspective that traditional chip-firing on $G$ can be viewed as choosing a particular basis for the lattice of integral cuts $\Cut(G)$, given by all vertex cuts determined by non-root vertices.
-Choosing this basis for $\Cut(G)$ then defines the reduced incidence matrix $\tilde \delta$ and $\tilde \delta \circ \tilde \delta^T = \tilde \Lap$ recovers the reduced Laplacian, which we have seen governs the usual rules of chip-firing.
+In this paper, we study the notion of cycle (and, more generally, integral flow) chip-firing for general (not necessarily planar) graphs.
+We adopt the perspective that traditional chip-firing on $G$ can be viewed as choosing a particular basis for the \emph{lattice of integral cuts} $\Cut(G)$, given by all vertex cuts determined by non-root vertices.
+Choosing this basis for $\Cut(G)$ then defines the reduced incidence matrix $\tilde \partial$ and $\tilde \partial \circ \tilde \partial^T = \tilde \Lap$ recovers the reduced Laplacian, which we have seen governs the usual rules of chip-firing.